kitagawaseesoo/gh-pages-sample/en_about_abci_info.md

   <tr>
     <td>Mid of December (Date and Time to be determined)</td>
     <td>&nbsp;</td>
-    <td>ABCI and ABCI User Portal is not available due to planned Electric Power maintenance.</td>
+    <td>ABCI and ABCI User Portal are not available due to planned Electric Power maintenance.</td>
   </tr>
   <tr>
     <td>End of January (Date and Time to be determined)</td>